 More complex network setups will require more in-depth knowledge, but for most people setting up your network properly should be easy.
 This article will walk you through the basics and go over our recommendations, along with providing some details about what to avoid and how to troubleshoot networking issues.

 There are many factors to consider when it comes to making sure you get the best out of your home network.
-Due to varying sizes, building materials, and potential line of sight issues, there’s no one solution for all networks.
+Due to varying sizes, building materials, and potential line of sight issues, there’s no single solution for every need, home type or network layout.
+With that in mind, here are some suggestions for architecting an optimal solution for your home:

 For apartments to medium sized homes